TEAMMATES/gsoc-2018/Sun_Shengran/progress.md

 ---

 Week 1 Plan:
-- [ ] Build UI frame/structure for displaying of deleted courses, sessions and students
+- [ ] Build UI frame/structure for displaying of deleted courses and sessions
 - [ ] Create fake deleted items data for the acceptance testing of UI

 Week 2 Plan:
-- [ ] Add new attribute "deletedDate" for courses, sessions and students
+- [ ] Add new attribute "deletedDate" for courses and sessions
-- [ ] Modify relevant tests for courses, sessions and students
+- [ ] Modify relevant tests for courses and sessions

 Week 3 Plan:
 - [ ] Modify instructor delete items features by setting "deletedDate" without actually deleting the items